Vaccines cause autism – Conspiracy Theories Myths

 Fact: No, it is not true

-This is one of the fictional theories that was accepted by almost all people in the world for decades.
-As many people have lost their faith in the government, they believed that the vaccines may be used for population control by making people impotent.
-Every vaccine is given to the people after so many series of tests conducted by the government.
-Government creates awareness for population control rather than injecting vaccines.
-Therefore it is found to be fake theory which is evolving around with no evidence.
+This is one of the fictional theories that was accepted by almost all people worldwide for decades.
+As many people have lost faith in the government, they believed that vaccines might be used for population control by making people impotent.
+Every vaccine is administered after numerous series of tests conducted by the government.
+Governments create awareness for population control through other means rather than injecting vaccines.
+Therefore, this is a fake theory with no evidence.

 • Conspiracy Theory – Vaccines are made with toxic substances which are unsafe to humans: